 14. EPIC BLOG: One-Year Editorial Planner from Regina Anaejionu ($15.69 blog planner).
 As the title suggests, this blog planner is EPIC!
 It can help you create blog content that is both purposeful and profitable — I’m currently using it for my #blogtobizplan and I LOVE it.
 Included are various resources like a mini business plan, ideal reader survey, monthly theme planning, and tons more.

 15. The Ultimate List of Better Paying Blogging Gigs, from Sophie Lizard (Free PDF).
-I’ve used Sophie’s tips and advice (and even interviewed her) for building my successful freelance business.
+I’ve used Sophie’s tips and advice for building my successful freelance business.
 This guide offers a giant list of sites and blogs that will pay you $50 or more per article you write for them.
 It’s packed with other tips like how to format, how to really impress the editor and more!

 16. Pocket (free!).
 This is the tool I use every to save over 4 hours a week in wasted time on social media!
 Pocket is basically a bookmarking tool that works similar to an RSS feed.
 When I come across an article, a video, or an image that I like but don’t have the time to read, or aren’t in a quiet place to watch, I simply can save it to my “Pocket”.
 I’ve also started using it to save articles I want to include in my portfolio list for later.

 17. How to Create a Freakin’ Fabulous Social Media Strategy, from Alexis Grant ($59 ebook).
 I started my online career as a social media manager and used this guide as a jumping off point.
 Alexis is a digital genius who’s passionate about making a life on her own terms (check out her interview).
 This guide will help you craft a winning social marketing strategy so you can reach your big goals.
 It even includes a sample social media strategy so you can see how one digital strategist puts all the pieces together.